A Simple & Fun Blend of Maths and Puzzle Solving

 To sum up, 2048 really is as addictive as you’ve heard everyone talk about.
-Its concept it simple to understand yet unbelievably difficult to fully master.
+Its concept is simple to understand yet unbelievably difficult to fully master when compared to www.comagame.net games.
 Its interface is clean and simple, and you also don’t need to pay for any in-game currency or for the app itself.
 It really is a no-brainer, though it does require a fair bit of brains if you’re going to beat it!

 2048 is developed by digiplex.in.